Brazilian packaging market: Safety and regulatory issues

 Packaging is crucial to ensure a product's safety, quality and reliability.
 Packaging carries all the information the consumer may consider to be important, e.g., preparation instructions, nutritional value, date of manufacture and expiration date and producer information.
 The transfer of chemical contaminants from food contact materials to food is regarded as being a major issue in health studies.
 Hence, mathematical modelling and in-depth analyses are used in order to make estimations about the degree of this so-called migration of contaminants.
 Packaging materials have to comply with the vast regulatory framework that has been created by lawmakers.
 In 2000, four years after having had adopted the Mercosur's regulations managing the use of food contact materials, Brazil exempted all FCM from Mercosur's registration requirements except for FCM made from recycled materials.
 Despite being exempted from Mercosur's registration policy, FCM that is imported into the Brazilian market still needs to comply with all technical resolutions and Brazilian legislation incorporating the Mercsosur resolutions.
 Additionally to that, the Brazilian Health Regulatory Agency (ANVISA) must be informed about any imports of FCM whatsoever.
 Laws are constantly being revised in order to match newly acquired scientific and technological insights and steadily evolving products.
 Along with Mercosur, the United States Food and Drug Administration (FDA) as well as the European Union - which passed harmonized legislation on FCM in 2004 - ANVISA promotes globally harmonized policies and regimes for the governing of FCM.

 Products

 Stand Up Pouches

-Probably the most successful innovation of the 2010s thus far has been the Stand Up Pouch, which is a special kind of retort pouch that features a bottom gusset, making it able to stand upright.
+One of the most successful innovations of the 2010s was the Stand Up Pouch, a kind of retort pouch with a bottom gusset, allowing to stand upright.
 Stand Up Pouches are mostly used for human alimentation products, but also for pet food as well as beauty care products.
-In the Brazilian market, Stand Up Pouches constantly have been managing to fit into new market niches.
-While showing immense growth (CAGR of 6,1% in volume and 5,8% in value between 2011 and 2014), the distribution of Stand Up Pouches in Brazil yet lags behind the Chilean and the U.S. market, which is due to a lack of supply of scale of important components like resealable zippers and nylon, causing the price for the production of Stand Up Pouches to be higher than in comparable markets.
+While showing significant growth (CAGR of 6,1% in volume and 5,8% in value between 2011 and 2014), the distribution of Stand Up Pouches in Brazil lags behind the Chilean and the U.S. market, due to a lack of supply of scale of important components like resealable zippers and nylon, causing the price for the production of Stand Up Pouches to be higher than in comparable markets.
 Among the ten fastest growing flexibles, Stand Up Pouches rank third with regard to CAGR in volume and fourth as regards CAGR in value.